African Americans and Abortion

 3. Contraception use

-4. Income
+4. Poverty

 1. Unintended Pregnancies

-2. Relationship Stability
+2. Relationship

 There is a direct correlation between women who have abortions and their relationship with the men who made them pregnant.
-Eighty-five percent of women having abortions were unmarried*, including 45% who were never married and 29% who were cohabiting.
-Among never-married women obtaining abortions, just over one-half had been in a relationship for less than a year or no relationship at all with the man who made them pregnant.
-In 2009 Sixty nine percent of Black women were not-married including the 47%*** who have never been married and excluding the 5% who are currently separated in 2009.
+The Guttmacher Institute report Eighty-five percent of women having abortions were unmarried*, including 46% who were never married and 31% who were cohabiting.
+In 2014 70% percent of Black women were not-married including the 48% who have never been married and excluding the 4% who were separated .
+According to the CDC 91.8% of Black women having an abortion were not married compared to 85.3% of all woman having an abortion in 2015

 3. Contraception Use

-4. Income
+4. Poverty

 Summary

 In summary, African Americans are overrepresented when it comes to the number of abortions performed.
-African Americans are also over represented in four of the major factors that lead to abortions; unintended pregnancies, unstable relationships, lack of contraception use, and low Income.
+African Americans are also over represented in four of the major factors that lead to abortions; unintended pregnancies, relationships, lack of contraception use, and low Income.